 What is maternal mental health?

-“At The Luna Hive, we look at maternal mental health with regards to mums feeling they can manage and function in the everyday world.
+“At my practise, we look at maternal mental health with regards to mums feeling they can manage and function in the everyday world.
 We want women to have the support they need, and ensure that they don’t feel they’re going to places of crises and overwhelm.
 The other way our service might look at it is more diagnostic criteria, so specific mental health disorders, and specific symptoms, such as pervasive low mood.
 We offer a range of NICE guideline informed talking therapies to support mums, as well as alternative approaches such as reflexology, nutrition and exercise.
 If women are seeking a diagnosis and medication, we work closely with the NHS and private hospitals and would refer on to a GP or psychiatrist.”
 (NICE guidelines are evidence-based recommendations for health and care in England.)

 What do people come to you for?

 “Women come to us for a wide range of issues.
 We often see women during pregnancy, experiencing depression or anxiety.
 Women also seek help because of birth trauma they’re struggling to process themselves, or depression following birth.
 We see a lot of mums whose children could be anything from 3 months to 10 years old, who have postnatal depression or a delayed postnatal depression which they haven’t realised immediately – they’ve had a low mood for a long period and they’ve only just felt they can deal with it.
 So quite often we might get someone presenting with anxiety or depression when their children are 4 and 6.
 And the thing that I see most of at the moment is postnatal OCD.
 The symptoms manifest to manage an anxiety that’s not met, so people might start engaging in compulsions or rituals, and having very obsessive thoughts to manage.
 They come to us eventually when that breaks down and they don’t feel that they can manage anymore.”